-I’m sometimes surprised by the number of Personality Junkie readers who are familiar with both the Myers-Briggs / MBTI and the Enneagram.
+I’m sometimes surprised by the number of Personality Junkie® readers who are familiar with both the Myers-Briggs / MBTI and the Enneagram.
 Becoming well-acquainted with both frameworks certainly requires a good deal of time and effort.
-Although most of my writing has centered on the framework proffered by Jung and Myers-Briggs, I have also studied the Enneagram extensively, particularly as propounded by Don Riso and Russ Hudson (my favorite Enneagram authors / theorists).
+Although most of my writing has centered on the framework proffered by Jung and Myers-Briggs, I have also studied the Enneagram extensively, particularly as expounded by Don Riso and Russ Hudson (my favorite Enneagram authors / theorists).

 One of the most foundational differences between these systems is their underlying assumptions regarding the role of nature and nurture in personality.
 The Enneagram leans more toward the nurture side of things, suggesting that types emerge as a response to early childhood experiences.
 Riso and Hudson have even gone so far as to purport which parent (i.e., mother, father, or both) each type has identified or disidentified with.

-To my knowledge, neither Jung nor Myers-Briggs wrote extensively on nurture or parenting.
-Jung, in particular, seemed to view type as largely inborn, with nurture being responsible for what he called “compensations” (e.g., introverts learning to compensate in extraverted situations).
+To my knowledge, neither Jung nor Myers-Briggs wrote extensively about the effects of nurture or parenting.
+Jung, in particular, seemed to view type as largely inborn, with nurture being responsible for what he called “compensations” (e.g., introverts compensating in extraverted situations).

 Despite these similarities, the proposed origins of psychological health and dysfunction are somewhat different between these frameworks.
 The Enneagram sees each type as having a core vice (e.g., avarice, envy, pride), which is thought to contribute to the type’s propensity for certain types of dysfunction.

-According to the Jungian framework, each type has a dominant and inferior function.
-The dominant is the type’s most conscious function and represents its signature strengths.
-The inferior is largely unconscious but is the functional complement to the dominant; we might even call it the “lost” or “repressed” self.
+According to the current Myers-Briggs model, each type has a dominant and inferior function.
+The dominant is the type’s most conscious function and represents its signature strength.
+The inferior function, which we discuss in great depth in our work, is largely unconscious but is the functional complement to the dominant; to some extent, it represents the “lost” or “repressed” part of the self.
 So in order for an individual to experience wholeness, the inferior must somehow be reclaimed and integrated with its dominant partner.
 Unfortunately, this process of reconciliation is typically far more difficult than it might initially seem and entails no small amount of pain and dysfunction.

 The Enneagram also discusses “directions of integration” and disintegration.
-While using different terminology, it seems similar to the Jungian framework in this respect, essentially suggesting that there are effective and ineffective paths toward wholeness and integration.
+While using different terminology, it seems similar to the Jungian framework in this respect, essentially suggesting that there are effective and less effective paths toward wholeness and integration.

 Which Types are Most Attracted to these Frameworks?

-Both of these personality frameworks are true to a certain extent.
-Otherwise, they wouldn’t resonate with so many people.
+Both of these personality frameworks are true and valuable to a certain extent, otherwise, they wouldn’t resonate with so many people.
 And despite their differences, they actually have much in common, especially in their current iterations.

-Because Extraverted Intuition (Ne) is a rather non-discriminating function, many NPs may fail to feel a strong loyalty toward either system.
-They may feel the both systems have their strengths and weaknesses.
+Because Extraverted Intuition (Ne) is an open and explorative function, “NP” types may fail to feel a strong loyalty toward either system, perhaps seeing both taxonomies as having their own strengths and weaknesses.
 In fact, many NPs will use labels from both systems to describe themselves (e.g., INFP 4w5).